madbonkey/ajax-helper/README.md

 * Get rid of jQuery dependency
 * Maybe use some of the new browser APIs like `fetch`
 * Make this more robust and versatile
+* Support more events/callbacks to hook into processing logic.
+Yay callbacks!

+If you'd like to contribute, feel free to send pull requests.
+Especially the jQuery dependency should be removed entirely.

+Licensed under MIT.